-Bethesda granted the wishes of Elder Scrolls fans everywhere when studio boss Todd Howard confirmed at E3 2018 that the developer is working on the highly-anticipated The Elder Scrolls 6.
+Elder Scrolls fans all over the world were delighted when Bethesda's Todd Howard used the spotlight of E3 2018 to confirm that the studio is working on a new instalment in the series, currently known only as The Elder Scrolls 6.

 Cut to the chase

 - What is it?
 The highly anticipated sequel to the Elder Scrolls V: Skyrim

 - When can I play it?
 Not anytime soon

 - What can I play it on?
 PC is a safe bet.
 We're assuming PS5 and Xbox Series X

 Elder Scrolls 6 release date – when can I play it?

 We might as well get the bad news out of the way first – you’re not likely to be playing The Elder Scrolls 6 any time soon.
 The good news, however, is that it’s been confirmed you will be able to...eventually.

 The game was confirmed during Bethesda's E3 2018 conference but nothing more than a logo was given.
 We don't even have a subtitle or a release year.
 Todd Howard said that the game will be coming after Starfield, the company's next big IP.
 But given Starfield is coming in 2020 at the very, very earliest, Elder Scrolls 6 could still be years away.
 At the very least, we know this likely means the game will be released on the next generation PS5 and Xbox Series X consoles.